ot4i/app-connect-templates/resources/markdown/Create a new Jira issue for a new Trello card_instructions.md

 4. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

 The flow is started when a new issue is created in Jira.

+## Testing the Flow

+1. In Jira, create a new issue
+2. A new card will be created in Trello with the Jira issue name and description